 I love visiting schools and getting children excited about books and reading for pleasure.
-My visits are full of fun, amazing stories, wordplay, interactive poems, cheeky jokes, insights into how authors work and ideas for writing.
+My visits are full of fun, exciting stories, wordplay, amazing facts, interaction, humour and insights into how authors work, plus ideas for writing.

 If you’re a teacher who’d like to see children inspired to read and write then get in touch.
 There’s more information in the Q&A below.

 - Will you visit my school?

 Of course!
 I would be delighted to visit your school if I can get there.
 I love visiting schools and inspiring children to read and to write and I will travel to any part of the UK provided that travel costs can be met.
 A long distance visit may need overnight accommodation too but on these occasions I tend to do a mini-tour with several schools in one location, which brings the cost down a great deal.
 And yes, I visit schools abroad as well.

 - Can you visit my festival, bookshop, library, writer's workshop, WI group or mountaintop lair?